dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/SV_germline/Pages/SV_germline-step-part-2.rst

 * CWL: manta_add_confidence.cwl

 Confidence classes are calculated and assigned using the ``add_confidence.py`` script.
-A single VCF is required as input for the script.
+A single ``vcf`` is required as input for the script.
 The file must store the information supporting each of the calls that is provided by ``manta``.
 The possible confidence classes are:

 -	HIGH